DOKOS-TAYOS/Task_Scheduler_with_Tensor_Networks/README.md

 # Task Scheduling Optimization

 This repository contains the implementation of a quantum-inspired tensor network approach for task scheduling optimization in industrial plants, as described in the paper ["Task Scheduling Optimization from a Tensor Network Perspective"](https://arxiv.org/abs/2311.10433).
+There is an interactive version at Streamlit [https://task-scheduler-with-tensor-networks.streamlit.app/](https://task-scheduler-with-tensor-networks.streamlit.app/).

 ## Overview